 Challenging the 19th century Romantic notion dividing the sublime from the pastoral, Sandra's work wistfully juxtaposes the two while suggesting that the 'sublime' can be experienced in any environment.
 Utilizing the motif of the two-thirds sky to represent the natural environment, she often uncomfortably marries that depiction with man-made rural or suburban environments.
 By highlighting existing tensions between land use versus land preservation, her personal experience offers a bird’s eye narrative of intrigue and drama.
 Braced with a surreal yet timeless edge, Sandra's intensely colored pieces capture heightened sublime moments expressed in big sweeping, dramatic skies, popping open the viewer’s senses.

-Sandra has been a practicing artist in Australia for 35 years, has won numerous awards, has been an educational leader for over 20 years, and has completed her Master's degree.
+Sandra has been a practicing artist in Australia for over 35 years, has won numerous awards, and has completed her Master's degree.